kristinemlarson/gnssrefl/docs/README_vwc.md

 - I have generally found that people using Septentrio receivers archive the L2C data in their RINEX 2.11 files.

-- We have had good success using L1 data for water level, vegetation, and snow measurements.
-We found them to be unreliable for the PBO H2O soil moisture product and never used them.
+- We have had good success using L1 SNR data for water level, vegetation, and snow measurements.
+However, we found them to be unreliable for soil moisture products and never used them.
 We have tested our soil moisture algorithms with the L1 data from newer receivers and still find the data to be lacking. **We do not recommend you use this soil moisture code with L1 data.**